Cibersino/tot/docs/issues/issue_53_operation_tracker.md

     - `public/index.html`
 - Outcome / next step:
   - The authority-split doc now records that the Google-obligation subset is satisfied.
-  - Next step, if requested, is to decide whether Section 8 item 3 should be closed on that basis or kept open for repo-chosen `Project choice` depth.
+  - Next step, if requested, is to decide how that current-status note should be used under the simplified Section 8 structure.

 ### OP-0137

 - Date/time: 2026-03-21 21:21:21 -03:00
-- Operation: Create a dedicated Issue 53 doc that separates Google obligations from project-chosen documentation scope for Section 8 item 3.
+- Operation: Create a dedicated Issue 53 doc that separates Google obligations from project-chosen documentation scope for Section 8.
-- Why: User requested a doc-based, source-backed separation so Section 8 item 3 can be judged by authority instead of by blended interpretation.
+- Why: User requested a doc-based, source-backed separation so Section 8 documentation work can be judged by authority instead of by blended interpretation.
 - Changes made:
-  - Added `docs/issues/issue_53_section8_item3_google_vs_project.md`.
+  - Added `docs/issues/issue_53_section8_google_vs_project_scope.md`.
-  - Documented a strict two-label classification rule for Section 8 item 3:
+  - Documented a strict two-label classification rule for Section 8:
     - `Google obligation`
-    - `Project choice`
+    - `Project scope`
   - Tightened the doc language so `Google obligation` is framed only as required content on required user-facing surfaces, not as extra docs that describe those surfaces.
   - Recorded the official Google source basis used for classification:
     - Google API Services User Data Policy